vercre/vc/docs/src/contributing/building.md

 [Install the Rust toolchain here.](https://www.rust-lang.org/tools/install) This includes `rustup`, `cargo`, `rustc`, etc...

-## Building `vercre` Libraries
+## Building `credibil-vc` Library

-To make an unoptimized, debug build of the `vercre` CLI tool, go to the root of the repository and run this command:
+To make an unoptimized, debug build of the `credibil-vc` crate, go to the root of the repository and run this command:

 ```shell
 cargo build
 ```

-The built executable will be located at `target/debug/vercre`.
+The built executable will be located at `target/debug/libcredibil_vc.rlib`.

 To make an optimized build, run this command in the root of the repository: